Husain-Althagafi/Husain-Althagafi/README.md

 ## Hi my name is Husain Althagafi
 ### I am a Computer Science student at King Fahd University of Petroleum and Minerals.
-I am interested in Artificial Intelligence, Data Science, and Backend development
+I am interested in Artificial Intelligence, Data Science, and Backend development.

 <!--
 **Husain-Althagafi/Husain-Althagafi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.